Aethiopia: In Herodotus

 In his Histories (c.
 440 BC), Herodotus presents some of the most ancient and detailed information about "Aethiopia".
 He relates that he personally traveled up the Nile to the border of Egypt as far as Elephantine (modern Aswan).
 In his view, "Aethiopia" is all of the inhabited land found to the south of Egypt, beginning at Elephantine.
 He describes a capital at Meroë, adding that the only deities worshipped there were Zeus (Amun) and Dionysus (Osiris).
 He relates that in the reign of Pharaoh Psamtik I (c.
 650 BCE), many Egyptian soldiers deserted their country and settled amidst the Aethiopians.

-Herodotus also remarked on the shared cultural practices between Egyptians and Ethiopians as he states: “I myself guessed it to be so, partly because they are dark-skinned and woolly-haired; though that indeed goes for nothing, seeing that other peoples, too, are such; but my better proof was that the Colchians and Egyptians and Ethiopians are the only nations that have from the first practised circumcision”.

-Herodotus further noted that there had been 18 Ethiopian kings and one queen among the Egyptian dynasties.
+Herodotus remarked on shared cultural practices between the Egyptians and Ethiopians, also stating that out of "three hundred and thirty kings" of Egypt, there had been 18 Ethiopian kings, one native Egyptian queen, and the rest had been Egyptian men.

 Herodotus tells us that king Cambyses II (c.
 570 BC) of the Achaemenid Empire sent spies to the Aethiopians "who dwelt in that part of Libya (Africa) which borders upon the southern sea."
 They found a strong and healthy people.
 Although Cambyses then campaigned toward their country, by not preparing enough provisions for the long march, his army completely failed and returned quickly.

 In Book 3, Herodotus defines "Aethiopia" as the farthest region of "Libya" (i.e. Africa):

-Herodotus also wrote that the Ammonians of Siwa Oasis are "colonists from Egypt and Ethiopia and speak a language compounded of the tongues of both countries".
+Herodotus also wrote that the Ammonians of Siwa Oasis are "colonists from Egypt and Aethiopia and speak a language compounded of the tongues of both countries".

+Herodotus also refers to "the Aethiopians of Asia" (or "Ethiopians of the East"), who are said to be straight-haired, whereas the Aethiopians from Libya (Africa) have "the woolliest hair of all men".

+Herodotus wrote with regard to the inhabitants of Libya: "One thing I can add about this far country [Libya]: so far as one knows, it is inhabited by four races, and four only, of which two are indigenous and two not.
+The indigenous peoples are the Libyans and Ethiopians, the former occupying the northerly, the latter the more southerly parts; the immigrants are the Phoenicians and Greeks."